We are reviewing our urban and rural water customer service codes to ensure they continue to meet the needs of Victorian water consumers.

 Network related issues identified through this process will be the subject of a further code review in the lead up to our water price review in 2023.

-Our workshops will bring the sector together with community advocacy organisations and specialist services to form a common understanding of the issues we are currently facing and of the community outcomes we hope to achieve through our review of the water customer service codes.
+Our workshop brought the water sector together with community advocacy organisations and specialist services to form a common understanding of the issues we are currently facing and of the community outcomes we hope to achieve through our review of the water customer service codes.

-Our first workshop, held on 20 June 2019, looked at best practice for making customer information accessible to all Victorian water consumers.
-Presentations from that workshop are available on the resources page.
+We looked at best practice for making customer information accessible to all Victorian water consumers.
+Presentations from the workshop are available on the resources page.